How To Find Angel Investors for Small Business

 Keep in mind that networking will still be your most important resource.
 According to the ACA, about 13,000 investors are part of angel groups, although the Center for Venture Research reported about 150,000 active angel investors in the U.S. as of 2015.
 Searching LinkedIn for angel investors may also turn up interested professionals in your area.
 This platform also offers you a way to network with these individuals and showcase your company.

 If you need help with finding angel investors for your small business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.